derushio/ItnavCoronaSDKBootcamp/breakoutSample/createRacket.md

-# 7. Let's arrange the racket
+# 7. Let's place the racket

-## Placement a racket
+## Place the racket
-I will arrange the racket as before .
+We will  be placing the racket in the same way as before.
-I set the color of the racket at `racket:setFillColor(1.0, 1.0, 0.0)` .
+The racket color is set by `racket:setFillColor(1.0, 1.0, 0.0)`.
-In parentheses is `setFillColor(Red concentration, Green concentration, Blue concentration)` .
-All concentrations are expressed using a small number in the range of  `0.0 ~ 1.0` .
+Inside the brackets are `setFillColor(strength of red, strength of green, strength of blue)`.
+The strength of RGB are expressed using a small number in the range of  `0.0 ~ 1.0` .
-There are other useful functions, which are summarized in [API Sample](./../apiSample/index.md), so please read them when you have plenty of room.
+There are also other useful functions, which are summarized in [API Sample](./../apiSample/index.md), so try reading them when you have time.

 ```lua
 racket = display.newRect(displayGroup, width/2, 1700, 200, 20)